Information Center

 Google Search Tüm Bölge Acil ihtiyaçlar, sağlık, turizm Çok Yüksek

 Application Suggestion: If your target market is Saudi Arabia, prepare your advertising creatives in vertical format and focused on Snapchat.
-If you are a furniture or design brand in the UAE, your Instagram advertising strategy should be designed with an aesthetic and luxury focus.
+If you are a furniture or design brand in the UAE, you need to structure your Instagram advertising strategy to be aesthetic and luxury-oriented.
 Working with an experienced team allows you to analyze which platform is more cost-effective (based on CPA - Cost Per Acquisition) in which country.

 Localization vs. Translation

-One of the biggest mistakes many SMEs make is publishing texts translated directly via Google Translate.
-Arabic is a language where dialects are very dominant.
-There is a vast difference between the Arabic used in Morocco and the Arabic spoken in Oman.
-By 2026, consumers find brands addressing them in "Modern Standard Arabic" (Fusha) cold and distant, while brands approaching with local dialects (Ammiya) are seen as more authentic.
+One of the biggest mistakes many SMEs make is to publish texts translated directly by Google Translate.
+Arabic is a language with very dominant dialects.
+There is a world of difference between the Arabic spoken in Morocco and the Arabic used in Oman.
+In 2026, consumers find brands addressing them in "Modern Standard Arabic" (Fusha) cold and distant, while brands approaching in local dialect (Ammiya) feel more sincere.

-While working with an industry-leading textile company, we observed a 22% increase in click-through rates (CTR) when we translated advertising texts from Standard Arabic to Gulf dialect.
-This is not just a word change, but a way to show that you are a part of the culture.
-Additionally, the impact of religious and national holidays (Ramadan, Eid al-Adha, National Days) in campaign periods is far greater than the Black Friday effect in the West.
-Strategically planning to advertise in Arab countries during these periods can generate more revenue than the rest of the year.
+While working with a leading textile company, we observed a 22% increase in click-through rates (CTR) when translating advertisement texts from standard Arabic to Gulf dialect.
+This isn't just a change of words; it is a way to demonstrate that you are part of a culture.
+Additionally, the influence of religious and national holidays (Ramadan, Eid al-Adha, National Days) during campaign periods is many times more significant than the Black Friday effect in the West.
+Strategically planning advertising in Arab countries during these periods can yield more revenue than the rest of the year.

-Professional Tip: Everything from the colors used in your advertising visuals to the fonts has a meaning.
-For example, green and gold tones represent quality and trust in the region, while the use of certain symbols can lead to misunderstandings.
-You can apply basic color psychology; however, for advanced levels, you must definitely go through a creative approval process from a local agency that has expertise in the area.
+Professional Tip: Everything from the colors you use in your advertisement visuals to the fonts has a meaning.
+For example, green and gold tones represent quality and trust in the region, while the use of certain symbols may lead to misunderstandings.
+You can apply basic-level color psychology; however, for advanced-level strategies, you must go through the creative approval of an agency familiar with the region.

 Technical Infrastructure and Logistics: The Final Steps to Complete the Sale

-You’ve built trust, attracted the user to your site with advertising, but what about after that?
-The Middle Eastern market is quite impatient and selective regarding payment methods and delivery speed.
-Even in 2026, although "Cash on Delivery" (COD) still holds a significant share in the region, the use of digital wallets like Apple Pay and STC Pay has reached its peak.
+You have built trust and attracted users to your site with advertising; what comes next?
+The Middle Eastern market is quite impatient and selective when it comes to payment methods and delivery speed.
+Although "Cash on Delivery" (COD) still holds a significant share in the region even in 2026, the use of digital wallets like Apple Pay and STC Pay has reached a peak.

-As we have seen in projects with our clients, sites that only offer credit card options are losing 60% of their potential in the Arab world.
+As we have seen in our projects with our clients, websites that only offer credit card options lose 60% of their potential in the Arab world.
 Additionally, transparency in logistics processes is critical.
-Working in integration with shipping companies strong in the region, like Aramex or DHL, and prominently displaying these logos on your website helps you overcome the trust barrier.
-The speed of your website also plays a critical role here; even though internet speeds in the region are high, delays on sites not hosted on local servers will immediately drive users to your competitors.
+Working in integration with powerful shipping companies in the region like Aramex or DHL and prominently displaying these logos on your website helps you overcome trust barriers.
+The speed of your website also plays a crucial role at this point; although internet speed is high in the region, delays in websites that do not host on local servers immediately drive users to your competitors.

-Professional Tip: You can use tools like Google PageSpeed Insights or Searchmetrics to test your site’s technical performance and regional compatibility.
-If your site takes more than 3 seconds to load, your chances in the Middle Eastern market are quite low.
-In this case, it is essential to have technical infrastructure optimization done as part of an international SEO service.
+Professional Tip: You can utilize tools like Google PageSpeed Insights or Searchmetrics to test the technical performance and regional compatibility of your website.
+If your site takes longer than 3 seconds to load, your chances in the Middle Eastern market are quite low.
+In this case, it is essential to have a technical infrastructure optimization done as part of an international SEO service.

 Conclusion: Take a Strategic Step

 The Middle East continues to be the brightest star of digital commerce in 2026.
-However, to be permanent in this market, you should invest in "gaining trust" rather than solely focusing on "making sales".
-Understanding cultural codes, being present in the right dialect on the right platform, and optimizing your technical infrastructure according to local needs lays the stones on the path to success.
+However, to be permanent in this market, you should invest in "gaining trust" rather than just focusing on "making sales."
+Understanding cultural codes, being present with the correct dialect on the right platform, and optimizing your technical infrastructure to local needs pave the way to success.

-Attempting to manage all these processes on your own can lead to both wasted time and high advertising costs.
-At 212 Medya, we ensure that businesses secure a solid place in this vast market with our deep experience gained over the years in the Middle Eastern market and our region-specific strategies.
-With our data-driven approach that considers cultural sensitivities at every stage of digital marketing, we are here to support you.
+Trying to manage all these processes on your own can lead to wasted time and high advertising costs.
+As 212 Medya, we ensure that businesses secure a solid place in this massive market with our deep experience and region-specific strategies acquired over the years in the Middle Eastern market.
+We are with you at every stage of digital marketing with our data-driven approach that considers cultural sensitivities.